 Or pick a country and give them food from that country or characters from favourite film and add designs to the food to make the character, the possibilities are endless!

 It may take a bit of time, but will be great fun and you will be guaranteed empty lunchboxes on that day!

 You may also like – 10 Back To School Favourites to Get the Kids Organised.

-Have you got a useful Lunch box Ideas of Hack?
+Over to you now.
+Have you got any useful lunch box ideas or hacks?
 Please share it with us in the comments box below.